kbengine/kbengine/kbe/src/lib/python/Doc/library/os.path.rst

    links encountered in the path (if they are supported by the operating system).

-.. function:: relpath(path, start=None)
+.. function:: relpath(path, start=os.curdir)

-   Return a relative filepath to *path* either from the current directory or from an optional *start* point.
+   Return a relative filepath to *path* either from the current directory or from an optional *start* directory.
+This is a path computation:  the filesystem is not accessed to confirm the existence or nature of *path* or *start*.

    *start* defaults to :attr:`os.curdir`.